The Beertown Public House is a group of beer-focused restaurants in Ontario, part of Charcoal Group of Restaurants based in Waterloo, Ontario.

 Waterloo is some 70 miles west of Toronto, a university and technology town.
-There is also an early and continuing Mennonite presence, originally an influx from the United States.
-Today the area is quite diverse, with people from all over the world.
+The area also features an early and continuing Mennonite presence, originally an influx from the United States.
+Today Waterloo is quite diverse, with people from all over the world.

-Waterloo is paired often in discussion with nearby Kitchener, a city of similar origins, as Kitchener-Waterloo.
-Guelph, another university town, and Cambridge are not distant, and together they form a loose and growing economic region, and so Beertown emerged from that vs. the Toronto metropolitan area, a more typical pattern for such a place.
+The town is often paired in discussion with nearby Kitchener, a city of similar origins, roped together as “Kitchener-Waterloo”.
+Guelph, another university town, and Cambridge are not so far.
+Together these constitute a loose and growing economic region, and so Beertown emerged from that vs. the Toronto metropolitan area, a more typical pattern for such a place.

-There are now eight Beertowns, the latest is on Wellington Street W. in Toronto, at University Avenue, in the downtown core.
-Beertowns were established earlier in Waterloo, Guelph, and Oakville among other centres outside Toronto.
+There are now eight Beertowns, the latest on Wellington Street West in Toronto, at University Avenue in the downtown core.
+Beertowns were established earlier in Waterloo, Guelph, and Oakville among other regional centres.

-The new Toronto location therefore marks a first for Beertown in this sense, it has reached “the big city”.
+The Toronto site therefore marks a first for Beertown in this sense, it has reached “the big city”.

-The Charcoal Group is owned by four partners, one of whom is Jody Palubiski, the long-time CEO.
+The Charcoal Group is owned by four partners including Jody Palubiski, its long-time CEO.
 He was interviewed recently by Alan Quarry on Quarry’s Blog & Grill site.
-His remarks serve as good introduction to the Charcoal Group and its brands, including Beertown.
+The interview is a good introduction to the Charcoal Group and its “brands”, including Beertown.

-I had lunch there yesterday, and was impressed.
-Even though just opened everything ran smoothly.
-The beer selection is exemplary, craft to the max with some macro selections, and the food first-rate – I had Korean BBQ chicken wings.
+I had lunch at the Toronto spot yesterday and was impressed.
+Even though it had just opened everything ran smoothly.
+The beer selection was exemplary, craft to the max with a few macro selections.
+The food was first-rate, I had Korean BBQ chicken wings.

-The beer choice is divided into static (permanent) draft, static bottles, rotational bottles, rotational draft.
+The beer choice is divided into “static” (permanent-list) draft, static bottles, rotational bottles, and rotational draft.

-No Beertown brews onsite, and I don’t think it’s really needed.
-With everything from lassi gose to bourbon-barrel Imperial Porter currently available at the Toronto location, no help is needed on the beer front, clearly.
+Beertowns do not brew onsite, and I don’t think it’s really needed.
+With everything from lassi gose to bourbon-barrel Imperial Porter currently featuring at the Toronto location, no help is needed on the beer front.

-And the truth is, for many patrons, the spirit of the public house is not affected.
-What “makes” the public house is not, necessarily, the landlord in the corner, Victorian bric-a-brac, a leafy garden, or a railway arch.
+The truth is, for many patrons, its spirit is not affected.
+What “makes” the public house is not Victorian bric-a-brac, a leafy garden, a railway arch, an avuncular landlord.

-It is excellent beer, in quality and variety, other drinks, food if wanted, and people at the bar, if a chat is wanted.* All Toronto beer haunts have a central bar, including the latest ones in office blocks, and talk and conversation await for those who want it.
+It is excellent beer, in quality and variety, other drinks, food if wanted, and other people.
+All Toronto beer haunts have a central bar, even in office blocks, and talk and conversation await for those who want it.
 No different to the cozy chats of an oak-paneled snug.

-The pub evolves, but at the same time, remains the same, the good ones.
+The pub evolves, yet remains the same, the good ones do.